 Crucially, there’s also the component of response prevention, which involves helping people recognize and resist the urge to respond to the fear of touch with compulsions—including but not limited to their avoidance of touch.
 “This might look like not washing your hands in the case of Contamination OCD, or not confessing to your partner that you hugged somebody in the case of Relationship OCD,” explains Dr. Nuñez.
 Ultimately, the goal is to help the patient with OCD sit with the anxiety and discomfort that comes from their fears and recognize that they can tolerate those feelings.

 If you believe that your fear of being touched may be related to OCD, NOCD’s entire therapist network is specialty-trained in ERP and can help you work through your specific obsessions and compulsions that leave you averse to touch from others.
-Book a free 15-minute call to learn more about how NOCD can help you face your fears and live life on your own terms.
+I encourage you to learn more about accessing expert treatment with NOCD Therapy.